Duties and Responsibilities of Safety Officer

 To Place Health & Safety Signs

 The duties of a safety officer include maintaining clean and legible health and safety signs and notice boards in their assigned area.
-This is important in order to ensure that everyone is aware of the risks present and knows what they need to do to stay safe.
+This is important to ensure that everyone knows the risks present and what they need to do to stay safe.

 Requirements and skills to become a safety officer